AlterMannomann/SQL/README.md

 Long story short, it is an attempt.
 Nothing more, nothing less.
 Results will proof it.
 ## Processing volumes
-Example of processing volumes. *Had to integrate a bigger GIF with less quality as the better and smaller VolumeProcessing.mp4 file seems not to work on Github README.MD.*
+Example of processing volumes with 3 dimensions. *Had to integrate a bigger GIF with less quality as the better and smaller VolumeProcessing.mp4 file seems not to work on Github README.md.*

 ![Volume processing example](VolumeProcessing.gif)